 These have worked really well for certain projects or maintainers, but not for open source at large.
 Why?
 There are many reasons, but a big one is that these methods only scale by the number of hours you put into them, not by the actual value you create.

 What’s more, these techniques aren’t appropriate for corporations to pay projects.
 Even if a company wanted to financially support open source, which projects would they pay?
 How would they decide how much?
 And how could they go through the necessary accounting, legal, and procurement processes for each of their tens or hundreds or thousands of dependencies across tens or hundreds of repositories?

 For organizations worth millions or billions of dollars, these complications simply wouldn’t be worth the relatively small amount they’d be paying out.

-First, someone purchases the Tidelift Subscription.
-Then, we scan the subscriber’s open source stack for packages and dependencies.
-We split up the subscription fee and use it to pay the exact packages they use.
+When a customer subscribes to Tidelift, we scan their open source stack to identify each of their dependencies.
+Then we split up their subscription fee and use it to pay the maintainers of the exact packages they use.

 Package income is calculated each month based on subscriber usage.
 Payment is then sent to maintainers who've signed on to help us provide the subscription.